John Fries: Rebellion

 At the time of the rebellion named for him (1799-1800), Fries was living near Charlestown (present-day Trumbauersville).
 As an itinerant auctioneer, he became well acquainted with the German-Americans issues in the southeastern part of Pennsylvania.
 Starting in February 1799, he organized meetings to discuss a collective response to a tax the federal government had levied in response to the Quasi-War.

 Federal officers who were sent to Pennsylvania to collect its portion of the tax were resisted by a party of opposition which Fries had rallied from among the German speaking populations of Montgomery, Lehigh, Bucks and Berks counties.
 At Bethlehem, 7 March 1799, the United States marshal was compelled by this party to release 30 prisoners who had been arrested for refusing to obey the law.
-The rebellion was at length put down by the militia which U.S. President John Adams ordered out, and among those captured was Fries, who was subsequently tried twice and on each occasion sentenced to death.
+The rebellion was at length put down by the militia which U.S. President John Adams ordered out.
+Fries was captured and tried for treason against the United States.
+He was tried twice and on each occasion sentenced to death.
 In April 1800 he was pardoned by President Adams, who at the same time proclaimed an amnesty to all concerned in the rebellion.